 Slowly but surely I’m making progress in the bathroom.
-The painting is done, the vanity is in (for the most part), the new lights and new mirror are up and we’ve added a couple of DIY faux floating shelves.
+The painting is done, the vanity is in, the new lights and new mirror are up.
+We’ve also added a couple of DIY faux floating shelves for some much needed storage.

 I’d like to give equal time to every project (and stall for time while I finish up the vanity 😉 ), so we’ll focus on the faux floating shelves today.